 Proposed flight path changes at Luton Airport could cause disruption to our area, say campaigners

-The joint consultation is looking at two options to simplify the arrival routes for flights into Luton, which is the country’s fifth busiest airport, and segregating them from Stansted’s arrival routes to ensure continued safety.
+The joint consultation is looking at two options to simplify the arrival routes for flights into Luton, and to segregate them from Stansted’s arrivals.

-Both proposed options offer differences to the arrival routes, but a new hold – west of Huntingdon over the A1 and A14 – is included in both.
-The proposed hold would only be used at the busiest times or during adverse weather conditions.
+Both proposals include a new hold west of Huntingdon, which would only be used at the busiest times or during adverse weather conditions.

 “It is typical of NATS/Luton Airport to have these public consultations now when there is very little air traffic so nobody is concerned but imagine Luton Airport at full capacity or nearly doubling capacity to 32 million passengers per annum – it will be horrendous and there is no chance of making changes then.